astroufsc/chimera/docs/getting-start/index.rst

 basic implementation of a control loop, a common structure in control programs.

-By itself, a Chimera object it's just a static bunch of code which inherits from a specific class.
+By itself, a Chimera object is just a static bunch of code that inherits from a specific class.
 To be useful, every :class:`ChimeraObject` must have a :class:`Manager` to manage its life cycle.